 What's the story?

-When Judge Frollo (Tony Jay) discovers a group of gypsy castaways, he attempts to imprison them, and is left holding a baby in the shadow of Notre Dame Cathedral.
-Noticing that the child is deformed, he starts to throw him down a well, but is stopped by a priest and told to care for the child instead.
+When Judge Frollo (Tony Jay) discovers a group of Gypsy castaways, he attempts to imprison them and is left holding a baby in the shadow of Notre Dame Cathedral.
+Noticing that the child is deformed, he starts to throw him down a well but is stopped by a priest and told to care for the child instead.
 So the child Quasimodo (Tom Hulce) is brought into a place of sanctuary and confinement, becoming the bell ringer of the great cathedral.
-As he grows, he longs to be in the world for one day and gets his wish suddenly only to learn how cruel the world can be.
-Lucky for Quasimodo that he meets the gypsy Esmeralda (Demi Moore), who befriends him and saves him from utter shame.
-Their paths become entwined and their stories of surviving as outcasts serve as a touching theme.
+As he grows, he longs to be in the world for one day, and he gets his wish suddenly, only to learn how cruel the world can be.
+Lucky for Quasimodo that he meets the Gypsy Esmeralda (Demi Moore), who befriends him and saves him from utter shame.
+Their paths become entwined, and their stories of surviving as outcasts serve as a touching theme.